Andrew-Max/intro_materials/learning_resources.md

 ###[Eli The Computer Guy](https://www.youtube.com/user/elithecomputerguy)
   -This guy has a ton of awesome instructional youtube video content covering every subject imagaginable.
 Good networking and it content, as well as some web basics and programming basics.

-####These are mostyly youtube videos that cover internet and networking fundamentals.
+####These are mostly youtube videos that cover internet and networking fundamentals.
 - [intro to the internet pt1](https://www.youtube.com/watch?v=DTQV7_HwF58)
   (there are 4 more parts)
 - [Cool animated intro to tcp/ip](https://www.youtube.com/watch?v=HOaIqQAeaik)